SamhammerAG/helm-action/README.md

 # Helm Action Deploy

-Deploy chart from an docker registry.
+Deploy chart from an OCI-based (Docker) registry.
 See full parameter documentation at deploy/action.yml

 ## Usage